**Updated December 2025**

 In typical Forks in the Dirt fashion, I have gift ideas for you that cover a lot of ground.
-You could even say gifts from the ground up.
 So, here’s my lovingly curated, Mix + Match, Handmade, Local, Always Learning + Eco Friendly Holiday Gift Guide.

 Calendula Salve: